srjskam/dms2csv/README.md

 # dms2csv

-Convert multiband sonar data into latitude/longitude/depth points.
+Convert multibeam sonar data into latitude/longitude/depth points.

-[NOAA](https://maps.ngdc.noaa.gov/viewers/bathymetry/) (probably among others) provides their multiband sonar bathymetry data in .dms format, which is a simpleish fixed field width text file.
+[NOAA](https://maps.ngdc.noaa.gov/viewers/bathymetry/) (probably among others) provides their multibeam sonar bathymetry data in .dms format, which is a simpleish fixed field width text file.
 This script converts it into a comma-separated list (latitude, longitude, depth), which should be easy to import into any GIS program.